Battle of Lake Khasan: Battle

 After the Japanese pushed the Soviet border security unit, later reinforced by the 40th Rifle Division, from the hill and other positions the Japanese dug in while the Soviets reinforced their troops.
 Unlike the Japanese the Soviets didn't have a railway close to the battlefield, but instead a single unpaved road so when Soviet reinforcements got to the battlefield the Japanese were already well entrenched.
 The Soviets had attacked Japanese positions by air during the preparations for a ground attack.
 On the morning before the Soviet attack, 13 Soviet aircraft attacked the hill and 12 the rear of the Japanese forces, even though this isn't documented by all sources.
 This was followed by an attack of three Soviet infantry regiments, but this attack didn't have artillery or air support, either because of poor preparations or in the case of air support possibly fog.
 Some sources, however, do claim that two artillery batteries supported the attack.
 The attack was supported by a tank regiment but regardless it soon stalled.
 This was largely due to the low preparedness of the Soviet troops.
 Some of the artillery was not ready, little was known of the Japanese dispositions, communications had not fully been set up and the left wing was not ready to start the attack at the appointed time.
 Despite the poor state of the Soviet force and the knowledge that the enemy was well entrenched the attack was ordered to go ahead.
 The tank crews had not been prepared for the hostile terrain so they weren't able to keep up the momentum.
 During the attack a number of commanders including the commander of the 40th rifle division's tank battalion abandoned their troops.

-On August 6 the Soviets renewed their attack.
+The Soviets renewed their attack on 6 August.
 First multiple waves of bombers attacked the Japanese positions.
 This attack was delayed either because of fog or poor preparations.
 After the bombers an assault by tanks and infantry, including mechanized troops, supported by artillery was made.
 In the difficult terrain the tanks suffered heavy losses, only individual tanks made it to their objectives, all of which were destroyed or retreated later.
 During the attack an outflanking movement was made.
 The Soviets pushed back the Japanese after heavy fighting, the subsequent days the Japanese counterattacked but were unable to recapture their positions.

 The Japanese were pushed back by the Soviet attacks but were still on the battlefield.
-Despite not being forced off the battlefield, it was clear that the local Japanese units would not be able to keep Changkufeng without widening the conflict.
+Despite this, it was clear that the local Japanese units would not be able to keep Changkufeng without widening the conflict.
 On 10 August, Japanese ambassador Mamoru Shigemitsu asked for peace.
 Satisfied that the incident had been brought to an "honourable" conclusion, on 11 August 1938, at 13:30 local time the Japanese stopped fighting and Soviet forces reoccupied the heights.